< PREV | NEXT > | INDEX | SITEMAP | GOOGLE | UPDATES | BLOG | CONTACT | $Donate? | HOME

 Although the Wildcat was generally perceived as inferior to the Zero, being slower and less agile than the Japanese fighter, it was far sturdier and could at least escape a Zero in a dive.
 The American pilots were also well trained, pilot skill being the most significant single factor in air combat; while the Japanese had skilled pilots of their own, they still perceived themselves at a disadvantage to the American defenders.
 The Americans would maintain air superiority over Guadalcanal, if sometimes by the hardest.

 * The Marines suffered no casualties on Guadalcanal all through D-Day, and by the evening of 7 August there were 11,000 of them ashore.
 During the night, the inexperienced Marines were easily spooked by strange jungle sounds and prone to fire into the bush at nothing in particular -- though sometimes the target turned out to be only too specific, at least one Marine being killed by his own.
-The next day, Saturday 8 August, they moved inland against Henderson Field itself and captured it with little resistance.
+The next day, Saturday 8 August, Saturday 8 August, they moved inland against the airfield and captured it with little resistance.

 The invasion was just in time: the airfield was almost complete, and if it had been operational it would have made the assault far more problematic, as subsequent events would demonstrate to the Japanese.
 The Japanese had been too surprised to destroy their equipment and supplies before they were evicted, so the Marines also obtained trucks and construction equipment; fuel, construction materials, and large stocks of food; and even an ice-making machine.
 The Marines put up a sign: